bundz/node-bynder/README.md

 **page** *(Number)*: Offset page for results: return the N-th set of limit-results.

 **count** *(Number)*: Indicating whether or not the return should include count results.

+### Download asset by id
+bynder.download.asset(id): It should return an object with "s3_file" attribute which is the url to file.

+### Download asset by id and version

+bynder.download.assetVersion(id, version): It should return an object with "s3_file" attribute which is the url to file.

 ### Thank you